RobTillaart/AverageAngle/README.md

 e.g. from a compass sensor or the resultant of a track.
 Example, the average angle of 359 and 1 is 0, not 179 (most of the time)

 Furthermore the AverageAngle can also include the **length (weight)** of the angle as if it is a vector.
 Default this length is set to 1 so all angles are by default of equal weight.

-Example: The average angle of 359 (length = 2) and 1(length = 1) is 359.something not zero.
+Example: The average angle of 359 (length = 2) and 1 (length = 1) is 359.something not zero.

-**See also runningAngle class**.
+See also **runningAngle** class.

 ## Interface